JuliaOdden/Hood-Classifier/README.md

 `hard_min` is a hard threshold defining the lowest acceptable magnitude on both the peak and the trough.
 Defaults to 0.52.

 `spline_thresh` is a hard threshold for yet another measure of jaggedness.
-I'll detail the `spline_jaggedness()` function firther in **functions**, but the basic idea is that I use `Scipy`'s spline functionality to make a smooth curve approximating the force graph and then find the magnitude of the difference between the approximation and the actual data points.
+I'll detail the `spline_jaggedness()` function further in **functions**, but the basic idea is that I use `Scipy`'s spline functionality to make a smooth curve approximating the force graph and then find the magnitude of the difference between the approximation and the actual data points.
 It's similar to `trilinear_jaggedness()` (also detailed below) but a little more refined.
 Defaults to 1.74.

 #### Example Use
 ```python